Faith-Based Atomic Habits for Homeschooling Entrepreneurs: Small Actions That Lead to Big Business and Homeschooling Success

 5. Track Your Progress with Small Wins in Faith, Family, and Business

-✔️ Use a habit tracker: Mark an "X" on a calendar each time you complete a habit.
+✔️ Use a habit tracker: Place a calendar or printable in your workspace and mark an “X” every time you complete a habit.
+Watching the streak grow is motivating in itself.

 6. Focus on Systems, Not Just Goals, for Sustainable Business Growth

-📌 Goal: Finish a homeschool curriculum by the end of the year.
+📌 Goal: Finish your homeschool curriculum by year-end

-📌 Goal: Grow a business to full-time income.
+📌 Goal: Grow your business to full-time income

-✅ System: Post content consistently, engage with your audience daily, and refine your marketing strategy.
+✅ System: Post valuable content 3x/week, engage daily with your audience, and refine your offer monthly

 7. Redefine Success as Showing Up for Your Mission and Calling